Paul and Shirley Eberle

 Paul R. Eberle and Shirley Eberle are American authors.
 Paul Eberle is a former writer for the Los Angeles Free Press.

 Publications

-In the 1970s, the Eberles published a pornographic publication called Finger.
+In the 1970s, the Eberles published a child pornography magazine called Finger.

 In 1972 they wrote The Adventures of Mrs. Pussycat, a children's book illustrated by Anthony De Rosa.

 In the 1970s, they published the pornographic underground paper L.A.
 Star, sold in news racks throughout Los Angeles and other cities and states.

 They published The Politics of Child Abuse in 1986.
 It discusses false allegation of child sexual abuse in the day care sex abuse hysteria.

 In 1993 they published The Abuse of Innocence on the McMartin preschool trial.
 Alan Dershowitz called the book "... a wake-up call to those who believe that prosecutors and their experts can be trusted to do justice in the emotional context of child abuse."

 In 2006, Paul Eberle published a book on road rage called Terror on the Highway.